0xMordecai/K8s/Understanding_Kubernetes_pods/Troubleshooting_pods.md

 # Troubleshooting pods

-**Similar to how we can browse logs from a container using docker logs, we can browse logs from a container within a Kubernetes pod using the kubectl logs command.
-If more than one container runs within the pod, we can specify the container’s name using the -c flag.**
+**Similar to how we can browse logs from a container using `docker logs`, we can browse logs from a container within a Kubernetes pod using the `kubectl logs` command.
+If more than one container runs within the pod, we can specify the container’s name using the `-c` flag.**